Rachel Kapelke-Dale

 Student with cap planning to take the GRE exam - image by Magoosh Original image by Syda Productions

-The GRE test, which stands for the Graduate Record Examination, is a computer-based standardized exam that many global graduate and graduate business programs require as part of the admissions process.
-The GRE exam comprises six sections and takes 3 hours and 45 minutes to complete.
-In those six sections, you can expect to see Verbal, Quantitative, and Analytical Writing Assessment (AWA) sections.
+The GRE test, which stands for the Graduate Record Examination, is a computer-based standardized exam that many global graduate, graduate business, and law programs require as part of the admissions process.
+The GRE exam takes 1 hour and 58 minutes to complete.
+Here’s the section breakdown: Two Verbal, two Quantitative, and one Analytical Writing Assessment (AWA).
 To learn all about what you’ll need to prepare for the exam, watch the video below and read on for Magoosh’s official guide to the GRE!

 Table of Contents